JulianDicken/Broadcast/readme.md

 Radios are not a type of Hook.

 **Warning**: If you are using a pre 2022.5 runtime you will need to call radio.update() in a step event somewhere.

+Radios take four optional arguments, a callback, the unit of time (false: seconds, true: frames), the update frequence and their desired scope.

 ---
 ### Safety